Monday, November 19, 2007

 Since she was a 6’2″to 6’3″225 to 230 pound woman according to friends and known to them as a “large woman who could take care of herself,” it seems unlikely that she could have been murdered by someone breaking into her home, a fact which makes her murder only more puzzling.

 On Saturday, November 28, 1998, at or around 6:20 PM, a neighbor reported to police a disturbance at Rita’s apartment.
 Upon arrival, they found her in cardiac arrest, having been stabbed multiple times.
 She was rushed to Beth Israel Deaconess Hospital but was unfortunately declared dead after her arrival.

-But what enraged the Boston transgender community was the disrespectful misrepresentation by the the local press as he, male, and putting her name in quotation marks.
+But what enraged the Boston transgender community was the disrespectful misrepresentation by the local press as 'he, male,' and putting her name in quotation marks.
 If a transgender individual lives for ten years as a woman, has acquired the physical characteristics of one and is known by all as Rita, she is not "Rita".

 As Joan Touzet wrote at the time, "She's a woman, and whether or not you agree with her chosen lifestyle in any aspect, you owe her the respect to treat her as she wished to be treated."

 The Boston Globe referred to Rita repeatedly as male while quoting her friends who correctly used female pronouns and her correct first name.
 Even Boston’s GLBT paper Bay Windows, one that should have been sensitive to us as a community ally, repeatedly used male pronouns and Rita’s old male name throughout their article.